JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 (...)
 ```

 The `full_event_history.oscar` file looks like the excerpt shown below.
-The lines containing information on interacting particles have the same structure as in the above example `particle_lists.oscar` file, but they are separated into individual interaction sections that show which particles have interacted and how.
-Below you see two t2 decays (`1 out 2`) and one resonance formation (`2 out 1`).
+The lines containing information on interacting particles have the same structure as in `particle_lists.oscar` file shown above, but they are separated into individual interaction sections that show which particles have interacted and how.
+Below you see two decays (`1 out 2`) and one resonance formation (`2 out 1`) for example.
 The file includes the full record of all interactions for each event.

 ```
 #!OSCAR2013 full_event_history t x y z mass p0 px py pz pdg ID charge